wp-plugins/tpg-get-posts/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 1.3.7 =
+* Correct when application of filters are applied to content, the 3.6 release removed this function from excerpts & post_entire
+* Thank you Hennie de Klerk for your assist in correcting this

 = 1.3.6 =
 * Apply title filters before displaying the post title
 * Thank you Collin Donahue-Oponski for supplying this patch.